mralexgray/twui/README.md

 ## Mysterious Trousers Fork

 We're currently using TwUI to build [Firhose](https://www.getfirehose.com/).
 As we fix bugs and make improvements we will list them here.
-If you have a fix or improvement that you're willing to contribute, please open a pull request and if it done within reason, we'll accept it.
+If you have a fix or improvement that you'd like to contribute, please open a pull request and we'll merge it in.

 **Fixed:**
 - TUITextView: now calls super in drawRect.
 Multiple draws was making the text look thicker and thicker.
 - TUIStretchableImage: capInsets are now scaled based on retina/non-retina.
 - TUIStretchableImage: variable names were wrong, referring to the wrong image slices.
+- TUIButton: If a button is disabled, it no longer highlights the title on hover.

 ## Setup